anklet1/anklet1/README.md

 ### 👨🏽‍🎓 About Me

-I'm currently part of the **ALX Software Engineering Program**, where I’m sharpening my skills in full-stack development, DevOps, and systems programming.
+I'm currently part of the **ALX ProDev Software Engineering Program**, where I’m sharpening my skills in backend development, DevOps, and systems programming.

 💡 **Why I chose Software Engineering**
 I believe technology is the *most powerful equalizer* in the world.
 I started this journey to solve meaningful problems, empower others through education, and build innovative tools for impact.